A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Batch Adaptation

 where $\mathcal{L}(A, B; \theta)=\|f_\theta(A)-B\|_2^2$ is the loss function, $\alpha$ is the learning rate of gradient descent, and $\text{LR}_i\downarrow$ denotes the down-scaled version of the low-resolution input in the paired trained data $(\text{LR}_i,\text{HR}_i)$.
 At inference time, MLSR first adapts the meta-learned network to the low-resolution test image and its down-sized image (LR$\downarrow$) using the parameter $\theta^*$ learned in Eq.~(\ref{eq:meta-train}) as initialization,

 then generates the high-resolution (HR) image as $f_{\theta_t}(\text{LR})$.
-Such a meta-learning mechanism based on self-supervised internal learning has also been utilized by follow-up methods \cite{soh2020meta,chi2021test,liu2022towards,min2023meta}.
-Among them, MetaVFI \cite{choi2021test} further introduces self-supervised cycle consistency for video frame interpolation, and OST \cite{chen2022ost} requires an extra subset of training data to form the meta-test objective in Eq.~(\ref{eq:meta-test}) for deepfake detection.
+Such a meta-learning mechanism based on self-supervised learning has been utilized by follow-up methods \citep{chi2021test,liu2022towards,min2023meta}.
+Among them, MetaVFI \citep{choi2021test} further introduces self-supervised cycle consistency for video frame interpolation.

-As an alternative, Full-OSHOT \cite{borlino2022self} proposes a meta-auxiliary learning approach that optimizes the shared encoder with an inner auxiliary task, providing a better initialization for the subsequent primary task as follows:
+As an alternative, Full-OSHOT \citep{borlino2022self} proposes a meta-auxiliary learning approach that optimizes the shared encoder with an inner auxiliary task, providing a better initialization for the subsequent primary task: \abovedisplayskip{0.0cm} \belowdisplayskip{0.2cm}

-and the definitions of variables are the same as OSHOT \cite{dinnocente2020one} in Eq.~(\ref{eq:ttt}).
-After meta-training, the parameters $(\theta_e, \theta_s)$ are updated for each test sample according to the auxiliary self-supervised objective.
-This learning paradigm is also known as meta-tailoring \cite{alet2021tailoring}, where $\mathcal{L}_{ssl}$ in the inner loop affects the optimization of $\mathcal{L}_{pri}$ in the outer loop.
-Follow-up methods exploit various self-supervisions in the inner loop, including contrastive learning \cite{alet2021tailoring,bartler2022mt3}, rotation recognition \cite{huang2023testtime}, and reconstruction \cite{sain2022sketch3t,liu2023meta}.
+and the definitions of variables are the same as OSHOT \citep{dinnocente2020one} in Eq.~(\ref{eq:ttt}).
+After the meta-training phase, the parameters $(\theta_e, \theta_s)$ are updated for each test sample according to the auxiliary self-supervised objective.
+This learning paradigm is also known as meta-tailoring \citep{alet2021tailoring}, where $\mathcal{L}_{ssl}$ in the inner loop affects the optimization of $\mathcal{L}_{pri}$ in the outer loop.
+Subsequent methods exploit various self-supervisions in the inner loop, including contrastive learning \citep{alet2021tailoring} and reconstruction \citep{sain2022sketch3t,liu2023meta}.